ret2libc/deplist/README.md

 Scan and list the dependencies in a source code repository.

-* Supports:
+Supports:
  - Go
  - NodeJS
  - Python
  - Ruby
  - Java

-* Dependencies are printed in PackageURL format
+Dependencies are printed in PackageURL format.

 ## Requirements